All Episodes

 It's not Mitt Romney.

-He's been through his binders full of women, and he says there are no Kardashians in there.
+He's been through his binders full of women and he says there are no Kardashians in there.

 So we'll try and narrow it down a bit more.

-1-800-282-2882, and we will bring you breaking news on what Kim Kardashian's baby's father thinks of the fiscal cliff.
+And we will bring you breaking news on what Kim Kardashian's baby's father thinks of the fiscal cliff.

 The Senate Committee on Homeland Security has released a damning report on the State Department's role in the Benghazi fiasco.

-Good luck getting anybody to pay attention to that, because they released the report on the day Kim Kardashian's blessed event was announced.
+Good luck getting anybody to pay attention to that because they released the report on the day Kim Kardashian's Blessed Event was announced.

-I'm not a big believer in uh in conspiracy theories, but when when when you have a big document dump on Benghazi On the day that uh Kim Kardashian uh uh's baby is announced.
+I'm not a big believer in conspiracy theories, but when you have a big document dump on Benghazi on the day that Kim Kardashian's baby is announced, you're not trying to tell me that that is coincidental.

-Uh anyway, we will have a look at that.
+Anyway, we will have a look at that.

 So that's going nowhere.

-Uh Hillary is the most admired woman of 2012, according to Gallup, the most admired woman in America.
+Hillary is the most admired woman of 2012, according to Gallup.

 They polled Americans.